Peter Frederik Steinmann: Second Schleswig War

 In the spring of 1863, he was assigned to the 3rd Infantry Brigade, with which he participated in the troop assembly at Schleswig the same autumn.
 On 22 October he took over command of the 3rd General Command District after Lieutenant General Georg Schøller's death.
 He then became 1st Division Commander on 1 November 1863 with staff quarters in Kiel.
 There he was given a difficult task, as the 1st Division was tasked with ensuring the Army's possible advance in the Danevirke, while also keeping the population in check and threatening a federal execution.
 Only 3 days before the German troops moved into Holstein on 23 December, he was given the necessary instructions for his position, stating that he should eventually evacuate the duchy, which was also completed on 29 December.

 Fritz L'Allemand's 1865 painting of the Battle of Sankelmark, where Steinmann was wounded.

 From the beginning of January 1864, the 3rd Division occupied the Dannevirke position from Schlei to fortification no. 13.
 The corps' position at Selk and Jagel was attacked by Austrian forces on 3 February, while it was handed over to the division, as the evacuation was to be launched two days later to form the army's rear guard.
 At the Battle of Sankelmark, Steinmann he was wounded in the leg by a piece of grenade.
 Without noticing, however, he sat on horseback, and only after the fight was over did he ride back to Flensburg, where he had to be lifted off the saddle and then sent to the Garrison Hospital in Copenhagen.
 Even before the wound was healed, he enlisted in the field army on 12 April and was then given command of the 1st Division.
 The next day, the 1st Division moved into Dybbøl, where it saw action at the Battle of Dybbøl on 18 April.

 When the high command was then relocated to Funen, he became commander-in-chief at Als.
 In this position, he firmly warned against withdrawing too many troops from Funen, but his warnings were not heeded.
 When the Prussians attacked on 29 June, the 2nd Brigade made a failed attempt to recapture Kærby.
 Steinmann gave the order to retreat at about 5:30 in the morning, thus cementing the loss of Als.
 The government did not blame Steinmann's leadership for the loss.
-Instead, he seems to have made a good impression as he was made a lieutenant general on 4 July, and the very next day promoted to major general.
+Instead, he seems to have made a good impression as he was made a lieutenant general on 4 July, and the very next day appointed supreme general.
 By 12 July, armistice negotiations were underway, giving Steinmann the opportunity to make very careful arrangements for Funen's defense.